Free: Healthy Freezer Meals Recipe Ebook

 - No cooking needed

-- Makes a restaurant-style salsa that pairs with nachos, tacos, quesadillas, burritos, or your favorite Mexican-style dishes!
+- Makes a restaurant-style salsa that pairs with nachos, tacos, quesadillas, burritos, or your favorite Mexican-style dishes

 This section explains how to choose the best ingredients for homemade fresh tomato salsa, what each one does in the recipe, and substitution options.
 For measurements, see the recipe card below.

-- Cilantro – Homemade salsa with cilantro has the most classic flavor, but you could use other herbs if you like.
+- Cilantro – Homemade salsa with cilantro has the most classic flavor, but you could use other fresh herbs if you like.
 I don’t recommend dried cilantro for fresh salsa recipes.

 - Jalapeno – For some heat.
 Add it without seeds and white parts for less heat, or for extra spice, include both or even add extra peppers.